bstaruk/starbase/README.md

 ## features you may want to customize

+### root path

+starbase is setup to run with assets referenced via relative paths so generated `.html` files can be opened locally.
+If you plan on deploying to a web server, it'll be a good idea to set the `publicPath` in `/webpack/webpack.config.base.js`.

+This variable should be set to `/` if the app will run at the root of a domain or subdomain, or to `/folderName` (example) if it'll be deployed to a subfolder.

 ### javascript & css linting

 starbase uses [ESLint](http://eslint.org/) for Javascript (ES6) linting and [stylelint](https://github.com/stylelint/stylelint) for CSS linting.
 The configs (`/.eslintrc.js` and `/.stylelintrc.js` respectively) included out of the box contain some basic common rules.
 Modify them to your liking to encourage consistent code throughout your project.